-Fresh summer produce has to be one of my very favorite things about summer recipes.
-And featuring them in delicious recipes that are not only quick and easy, but are flavorful and healthy makes them even better!
-My family loves to grill throughout the year (we live in the South where we can luckily sneak out onto the back porch to grill even in the chilliest of weather), but most especially during the summer.
+Fresh summer vegetables are high on my list of favorite things about summer!
+And featuring them in delicious recipes that are not only quick and easy but flavorful and healthy makes them even better!
+My family loves to grill and is blessed to be able to do so throughout most of the year since we live in the South.
+But when the fresh bounty of summer arrives, recipes like this scrumptious Grilled Corn Salad are on the menu often!

 How to Make the Best Grilled Corn Salad